cashubtc/nuts/CTF-numeric.md

 ## Redemption

-Both HI and LO holders can redeem at `POST /v1/redeem_outcome` ([NUT-28][28]).
+Both HI and LO holders can redeem at `POST /v1/redeem_outcome` ([NUT-CTF][CTF]).
 Unlike enum conditions where only the winning outcome collection can redeem, in numeric conditions **both outcomes can redeem** with proportional amounts.

 ### HI Holder Redemption